ETS #194 2-Rail – £650.00 each plus P&P – SOLD OUT

 WJVintage and Raylo.

 Only 12 pieces have been produced in LNER unlined black R/N 3117.
-Of these, 6 are in 2-rail and 6 in 3-rail configuration.
+Of these, 6 are in 2-rail (now SOLD OUT) and 6 in 3-rail configuration.

-Only a very few are now still available.
+Only a few 3-rail variants are still available.

 To the best of our knowledge this is still the only 2-8-0 locomotive (to-date) to have been produced for O gauge coarse scale use.